shhossain/computer_science/Data Structures/readme.md

 ## LinkedList
 A linked list is a data structure that consists of a group of nodes where each node contains a data value and a reference (or link) to the next node in the list.

+Pracrical real real life examples of Linked list are below:
+1) Image viewer – Previous and next images can be accessed by the next and previous buttons if we use linked list under the hood.
+2) Web browser – We can access the previous and next URL searched in a web browser as they are linked through a linked list.
+3) Music Player – Songs in the music player are linked to the previous and next songs.
+So you can play songs either from starting or ending of the list.

 ### Example
 ```